HexlyOSS/wp-hexly-utils/README.md

 # Hexly Wordpress Utils
 ### Installation
 * Clone the repo
-* In the root of the repo directory ruu:
+* In the root of the repo directory run:
 ```
 composer install
 ```